How much does solar cost?

 While the upfront costs of solar installation can sometimes be surprising, it’s important to view solar as a long-term investment rather than a short-term expense, and also factor in your true out-of-pocket expense after solar incentives, like the 30% federal tax credit for solar.

-On average, residential solar systems pay for themselves in approximately 9 to 12 years, depending on various factors such as location, energy usage, and incentives.
+On average, residential solar systems in Virginia pay for themselves in approximately 9 to 12 years, in addition to adding value to your home. depending on various factors such as location, energy usage, and incentives.
 Once your system has paid for itself, you can enjoy years of virtually free electricity, significantly reducing your monthly energy bills and increasing your overall savings, in addition to having added equity to your home.
 So, while the initial investment may require careful consideration, the financial benefits and environmental impact of solar energy can be well worth the commitment in the long run.

 When evaluating solar costs, it’s essential to consider any add-ons you might want.
-Battery backup or Sunlight Backup systems, which provide energy storage solutions for when the sun isn’t shining, can add an additional $10,000 to $30,000 to your total cost (before incentives).
+Battery backup or Tesla Powerwalls, which provide energy storage solutions for when the sun isn’t shining, can add an additional $10,000 to $30,000 to your total cost (before incentives).
 While these options offer benefits like energy resilience during outages, they also impact the overall investment.
+If you are interested in batteries or Tesla Powerwalls for your system, make sure you bring that up early, so that the system can be designed with that in mind.

 Comparing Solar Quotes